danielsaidi/website_danielsaidi/_posts/2011/2011-10-06-tweaking-the-ndepend-cql-rules-to-leverage-awesome-power.md

 ---
-title:  "Tweaking the NDepend CQL rules to leverage awesome power"
+title: Tweaking the NDepend CQL rules to leverage awesome power
 date:  2011-10-06 12:00:00 +0100
 tags:  .net ndepend
 ---

 I have previously written about how to automate and schedule NDepend for several .NET solutions at once.
 After getting into the habit of using it more regurarly,